 1. Consult a regulatory expert

 Before initiating the process, it’s important to consult with a regulatory expert who is familiar with the European regulatory framework.
-A clinical research organisation can provide guidance on the regulatory requirements and processes for obtaining marketing authorisation in Europe — helping you identify any potential challenges or obstacles that may need to be addressed.
+An experienced pharma services company with local knowledge can provide guidance on the regulatory requirements and processes for obtaining marketing authorisation in Europe — helping you identify any potential challenges or obstacles that may need to be addressed.

 2. Determine the appropriate regulatory pathway